Vyral/base-template/_posts/2019-04-15-triple-ending-deals-in-the-luxury-market.md

 {% include youtube.html %}

-Using pocket listings and coming-soon listings is a great way to triple end a deal.&nbsp;
+Using pocket listings and coming-soon listings is a great way to create urgency and help your clients net more money.
+For the listing agent, this strategy may also lead to triple ending a deal.&nbsp;

 Why?
-Well, **you have a much higher chance of working with an unrepresented buyer with these kinds of deals—especially in the luxury market.&nbsp;**
+Well,&nbsp;**you have a much higher chance of working with an unrepresented buyer with these kinds of deals—especially in the luxury market.&nbsp;**

 As a reminder, a coming-soon listing is a home you haven’t yet put on the open market, but one that you’re marketing as being an up-and-coming option for local buyers.
 Consumers always want what they can’t have, which is exactly how coming-soon listings create such a sense of urgency among buyers.&nbsp;